khoo2002/F20GA-CW/Animation/README.md

 ## How to create animation (explain in video)
 1. moving objects
-a.
-Bulb
+   1. Bulb
-b.
-Pendants
+   2. Pendants
-c.
-Lamp Cover
+   3. Lamp Cover
-d.
-Hook
+   4. Hook
-e.
-Chain
+   5. Chain
-f.
-Switch
+   6. Switch
-g.
-Point Light
+   7. Point Light
-3. moving camera
+2. moving camera
-a. higher view to lower view
+   1. higher view to lower view
-b. outdoor to indoor
+   2. outdoor to indoor
-5. other animations
+3. other animations
-   a.
-On light
+   1. On light
-   b.
-Off light
+   2. Off light
-   c.
-Pull swicth
+   3. Pull swicth
-   d.
-Sway the lamp
+   4. Sway the lamp